MosheBerman/KosherCocoa/README.md

 Contributing:
 ---

-If you'd like to help localize this framework so users of other languages can benefit from this, please [see this issue](https://github.com/MosheBerman/KosherCocoa/issues/127).
+If you'd like to help localize this framework so users of other languages can benefit, please [see this issue](https://github.com/MosheBerman/KosherCocoa/issues/127).

 License:
 ---
 KosherCocoa is hereby released under the modified LGPL License, version 2.1.
 See [the full text of the license](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) on the GNU website.
+One additional modification to the license is below:

+> By using this project in your app, you represent that your app does not replicate Ultimate Zmanim in primary functionality or in appearance.
+You agree not to release an app which includes a list of zmanim as its primary function, neither paid nor for free.
+An example of an acceptable use is to dynamically change contents of a siddur app, or calculate the weekly torah reading in a chumash app.
+You further agree to comply with any and all takedown requests.
+>
+> This clause is not intended to change or override anything in the LGPL 2.1 license, nor is it intended to override local laws and regulations.

+Basically, I'm tired of copycat apps, so please stop.

+Thanks!
+---
 Please let me know if you're using the KosherCocoa framework in your app!